-Though all student religious activity is voluntary, a well-organized religious program forms an integral part of life on the campus.
-Distinctly non-sectarian in character, it provides for a strong emphasis on the spiritual development of the students.
-There is provided a Director of Religious Activities who as University Chaplain, and advisor to the Religious Fellowship of Alfred, does much to stimulate an interest in and an appreciation for things spiritual.
+Though religious activity is voluntary, a well-organized religious program forms an integral part of life on the campus.
+Distinctly non-sectarian in character, it provides for the spiritual development of the students.
+The Director of Religious Activities, as University Chaplain and advisor to the Religious Fellowship of Alfred, does much to stimulate an interest in and an appreciation for things spiritual.

-Chapel service is held each Wednesday during the College year.
+Chapel service is held each Tuesday during the College year.
 These services feature brief talks by the Chaplain and special music by the chapel choir.
 Attendance is voluntary.